 UTM parameters explicitly tell Google Analytics that the user that just entered the page came from the source of our newsletter.
 But for Google Analytics, we will have a different attribution.
 These will also be filled into our Acquisition report under the Source/Medium as newsletter/email.

 This is hugely valuable to us.
 We can see exactly how many people entered through our specific link with the tagging.
-And if you have a goal or eCommerce tracking set up correctly, you will also see how many people bought your product or reached your goal.
+And if you have a goal or eCommerce tracking set up correctly, you will also see how many people bought or reached your goal.

 So you can determine the effectiveness of the given link or the given channel that you tagged in your emails, your banner campaigns, or even offline campaigns.